 “The veins’ job is to pump blood from your extremities back to your heart,” Dr. St. George explains.
 “But pregnancy makes that job tougher in several ways.”

-Reasons why pregnancy can lead to vein issues
+Reasons why pregnancy can lead to varicose veins

 First, pregnancy boosts the amount of blood that your body creates, which adds to the burden on your veins to begin with.
 Plus, your growing uterus places pressure on your inferior vena cava, the large vein on the right side of your body, in turn creating even more pressure in your leg veins.
 Meanwhile, a boost in your progesterone levels causes the walls of your blood vessels to relax.